-We have compiled a list of recommended beaches on the East Coast that we especially want to introduce to you.
+I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

-The East Coast of Oahu is home to some of Hawaii’s finest beaches, including Hanauma Bay, famous as a snorkeling spot, and Kailua and Lanikai, which have been ranked as the No. 1 beaches in the US.
+There are several of Hawaii’s premier beaches on the East Coast of Oahu, including Hanauma Bay, famous as a snorkeling spot, and Kailua and Lanikai, which have been ranked as the No. 1 beaches in the US.

-We have listed them below, so please look for a spot that matches where you want to go or what you want to do.
+We are introducing them in alphabetical order, so please look for them based on where you want to go or what you want to do.

-Complete Guide to Popular Spots on Oahu’s East Coast [Ultimate Edition]
+Complete Guide to Popular Spots on the East Coast of Oahu – Definitive Edition

 Recommended Beaches on the East Coast

-We have mainly summarized beaches in the Kailua, Kaneohe, and Hawaii Kai areas.
+I have mainly compiled beaches in the Kailua, Kaneohe, and Hawaii Kai areas.

-If you find a place that interests you, please use the link to the detailed article under each heading.
+If there is a place that catches your interest, please use the link to the detailed article under each heading.

 Kaiona Beach

-Kaiona Beach is a beautiful, calm, and perfect hidden gem for relaxing.
+Kaiona Beach is a beautiful, calm, and highly recommended hidden gem that is perfect for relaxing.

-It is a heavenly scenic beach that exists quietly on the East Coast, and “Kaiona” means “attractive sea” in Hawaiian!
+It is a spectacular heavenly beach that secretly exists on the East Coast, and Kaiona means “attractive sea” in the Hawaiian language!

-On weekdays, there are hardly any people, so you can enjoy a feeling similar to a private beach.
+Since there are almost no people on weekdays, you can enjoy the feeling of a private beach.

-On weekends, it becomes a beach where locals spend time leisurely having barbecues.
+On weekends and holidays, it becomes a beach where locals spend their time relaxing and having barbecues.

-By the way, the Obama residence, known as the Obama Beach House, is located right nearby along the same coast.
+By the way, the Obama estate, also known as the Obama Beach House, is located right nearby along the same coast.

 See more about Kaiona Beach